-California Public Resources Code (PRC) Section 25301 directs the California Energy Commission to develop energy policies that conserve resources, protect the environment, ensure energy reliability, enhance the state's economy, and protect public health and safety, and to conduct regular assessments of all aspects of energy demand and supply.
+California Public Resources Code (PRC) section 25301 directs the California Energy Commission (CEC) to develop and evaluate energy policies and programs that conserve resources, protect the environment, ensure energy reliability, enhance the state's economy, and protect public health and safety, and conduct regular assessments of all aspects of energy demand and supply.
 These assessments serve as the foundation for analysis and policy recommendations to the Governor, Legislature, and other agencies in the Integrated Energy Policy Report (IEPR).
-PRC Section 25301(a) allows the Energy Commission to carry out these assessments by requiring the submission of demand forecasts, resource plans, market assessments, related outlooks, individual customer historic electric or gas service usage, or both, and individual customer historic billing data, in a format and level of granularity specified by the commission from electric and natural gas utilities, transportation fuel and technology suppliers, and other market participants.
+PRC section 25301(a) allows the CEC to carry out these assessments by requiring the:

+submission of demand forecasts, resource plans, market assessments, related outlooks, individual customer historic electric or gas service usage, or both, and individual customer historic billing data, in a format and level of granularity specified by the commission from electric and natural gas utilities, transportation fuel and technology suppliers, and other market participants.

-The Energy Commission's data collection regulations authorize these forms and instructions to collect data identified in California Code of Regulations (CCR), Title 20, Section 1345.
+The CEC's data collection regulations authorize these forms and instructions to collect data identified in California Code of Regulations (CCR), Title 20, section 1345.

-The Energy Commission is preparing to conduct assessments for the 2019 Integrated Energy Policy Report (2019 IEPR).
-The adopted demand forecast, or range of forecasts, will provide a foundation for the analysis and recommendations for the 2019 IEPR, including resource assessments and analysis of progress toward meeting energy efficiency, demand response, and renewable energy goals.
-These forecasts are used by the California Public Utilities Commission (CPUC) in integrated resource planning and resource adequacy proceedings and by the California Independent System Operator (California ISO) in transmission planning, resource adequacy, and grid reliability studies.
+The CEC is preparing to conduct assessments for the 2021 Integrated Energy Policy Report (2021 IEPR).
+The adopted demand forecast, or range of forecasts, will provide a foundation for the analysis and recommendations for the 2021 IEPR, including resource assessments and analysis of progress toward meeting energy efficiency, demand response, and renewable energy goals.
+These forecasts are used by the California Public Utilities Commission (CPUC) in integrated resource planning and resource adequacy proceedings and the California Independent System Operator (ISO) in transmission planning, resource adequacy, and grid reliability studies.

-The Energy Commission uses data provided by the utilities to consider a range of perspectives on demand trends.
-The Energy Commission is requesting electricity demand forecasts, associated demand-side management (DSM), energy efficiency, and private supply impacts, and other related information from all load-serving entities (LSEs) with annual peak demand greater than 200 megawatts (MW).
+The CEC uses data provided by the utilities to consider a range of perspectives on demand trends.
+The CEC is requesting electricity demand forecasts, associated demand-side management (DSM), energy efficiency, and private supply impacts, and other related information from all load-serving entities (LSEs) with annual peak demand greater than 200 megawatts (MW).
 The forms and instructions in this report are to be used when submitting this information.